-Is normaly fitted by laying in the gutter channel.
-Sometimes secured with permanant ties or over clips to stop the brush from coming out during stormy weather.
+Fitted by laying in the gutter channel.
+Sometimes secured with permanent ties or over clips to stop the brush from coming out during stormy weather.
 This makes it difficult to remove the guard and clean debris accumulation inside the gutter under the brush.
 Leaves and debris get caught in the bristles, moss can also stick to the bristles and accumulate.
 The only way to clean is to remove the brush guard from the gutter and give it a good shake.
 It will be very messy too.

 Mesh Style system

-Is normally fitted inside the gutter and self curls to create a tube effect.
-Usually secured with permanant ties or over clips to stop the guard from coming out of the gutter.
+Fitted inside the gutter and self-curls to create a tube effect.
+Usually secured with permanent ties or over clips to stop the guard from coming out of the gutter.
 This makes it difficult to remove the guard and clean the debris inside the gutter.
-The ties are normally permanant and need to be cut in order to clean the guard.
-New ties will need to be installed to resecure the guard into the gutter.
+The ties are normally permanent and need to be cut in order to clean the guard.
+New ties will need to be installed to re-secure the guard into the gutter.

 Grid Style system

 The video on this page, was made during an inspection with a customer and demonstrates why gutter guards make gutter cleaning a challenge.
-In some cases gutter guards do not illiminate debris entering the gutter.
+In some cases, gutter guards do not elimimate debris entering the gutter.
 At some point the gutters will need cleaning out.

 9am - 6pm